-

 Research

-I lead a diverse research program at the interface of climate science, marine science, and public policy.
-In order to ensure policy relevance, my research program continually asks new questions and crosses disciplinary boundaries.
+I lead a diverse research program at the intersection of climate change science and policy.
+In order to address real-world problems, the areas of focus evolve over time and often cross disciplinary boundaries.

 Engagement